-Blood thinners can be a vital part of managing your health, but being aware of the side effects is essential.
+Blood thinners can be vital to managing your health, but being aware of the side effects is essential.
 Coldness is one of them, but you can try to minimize the discomfort with the right strategies.

 Factors That Can Contribute to Feelings of Coldness

 A few different factors can contribute to feelings of coldness, even when it’s not particularly cold out.
-So Yes, blood thinners make you tired.
 Behind that one factor is low blood sugar levels, which can cause shakiness, sweating, and feelings of coldness.
 Another potential factor is an underactive thyroid gland, which can cause fatigue and make it difficult to warm up.
 Additionally, blood thinners can sometimes cause side effects like chills or coldness.

 There are a variety of blood thinners on the market today, and each one comes with its own set of potential side effects.
-While some people may experience no problems whatsoever while taking blood thinners, others may find that they suffer from fatigue or other issues.
+While some people may experience no problems while taking blood thinners, others may suffer from fatigue or other issues.